Program Evaluation Services

 An important element of our work is capacity development in our client districts.
 One desired outcome for all of our work is to help clients improve and develop their ability to scale up the projects that Sun Associates has been brought in to create.
 We do not overwhelm our clients with "experts"rather, we collaborate to apply assistance where needed and always strive to leave our clients in a position where they can be even stronger collaborators in the future.

 Focus group and interview questions can be found here.
 We also have sample surveys and classroom observation protocols.

 An example of Sun Associates' work to evaluate specific grant-funded projects is our work with 14 Teaching American History projects in Massachusetts.
 These projects - which average $900,000 per project over a three to four year grant period make substantial use of our expertise in formative and summative educational program evaluation.

 In light of NCLB-inspired state and district interest in assessing technology's impact, we have recently revised our district workbook for creating technology evaluations.
 While this workbook is not designed to "stand alone" as a full technology evaluation, it does provide district administrators with a good overall picture of how to design an effective technology evaluation.
 It's a good starting point for setting evaluation priorities and for charting out a process for making evaluation an integral part of the district's technology implementation effort.

 Most of the evaluation projects we facilitate consist of three distinct steps.
-This document outlines the steps and outcomes.
+This document outlines those basic steps and related outcomes.

 To give you a better idea of the overall evaluation process as well as some of its tools and products, we have collected a page of samples from various projects.
 Check here for sample reports, rubrics, presentations, surveys, and other tools.